Asburn is a name whose history is connected to the ancient Anglo-Saxon

 Early Notables of the Asburn family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Asburn Notables in all our PDF Extended History products and printed products wherever possible.
+Joseph Ashbury (1638-1720), was an English actor and theatrical manager.
+"Born in London in 1638, he was of good family, educated at Eton, and entered...
+Another 87 words (6 lines of text) are included under the topic Early Asburn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Asburn family to the New World and Oceana

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland

 , Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Asburn surname or a spelling variation of the name include: Edward Ashburham, settled in Virginia in 1653; Francis Ashborn settled in Virginia in 1635; Joseph Ashburn arrived in Annapolis in 1724; William Ashburne settled in Virginia in 1773.
 In Newfoundland, two brothers were captured by pirates and landed in Newfoundland, and many more..